olsonbg/TraceHBonds/README.md

 # Chain end-to-end distance: 5.251614
 ~~~~~~~~~~~~~

-If the `povray` option is used, then the same hydrogen bond chains would
+If the [--povray](#povray-t) option is used, then the same hydrogen bond chains would
 look like this:

 ```